lmullen/omeka_client/README.md

 ## Thanks

-This gem is based on Jim Safely's [sample client][] for Python.
+This gem is based on Jim Safley's [sample client][] for Python.
 And of course many thanks to all the amazing [Omeka developers][].

   [Omeka]: http://omeka.org